 We know they’re out there doing good work.
 And we’ve been telling everybody about it.
 And we believe that a well-supported Digital Champions programme can help not only provide the essential assistance and confidence that people need, but can help your project evidence that impact both through qualitative reporting and quantitative recording.

 We know that our Digital Champions are helping hundreds of people with the digital skills they need.
 But we wanted to get a better picture of the scale of that support.

 We recently wrote about how our approach to evaluating digital inclusion is not just about the numbers, with the help of England cricketing hero Ben Stokes.
 Ben was busy this week so we got someone else in to help with our next piece, which is — let’s be honest — all about the numbers.
 Do we contradict ourselves?
 Very well then.

 Here’s Muhammad al-Khwarizmi of Baghdad (c.
 780 – c.
 850)

 This is a piece about our annual “activity snapshot” process, and how we use it to make estimates about how many people are being helped by Digital Champions each year.
 We have come up with a suitably sophisticated algorithm to help us derive accurate estimates of annual impact from the snapshot.

 Our thanks to al-Khwarizmi, who first popularised algebra with his Compendious Book on Calculation by Completion and Balancing.
 The word algorithm comes from the Latinised version of his name.
-We don’t think we could do it without you!
+Muhammad – we don’t think we could do it without you!

 Taking a snapshot

-- Professional DCs are dedicated outreach workers who are recruited by an organisation, partnership or by us at Citizens Online to work solely as a Digital Champion.
+- Professional DCs are dedicated outreach workers who are recruited by an organisation or partnership, or by us at Citizens Online, to work solely as a Digital Champion.